 CMA contracts with and makes grant payments to the applicant entity—either the ensemble or presenter.
 It is the grantee’s responsibility to compensate the composer and, if the grantee is a presenter, the ensemble.
 CMA does not make payments to fiscal sponsors.

-If awarded, disbursement of the grant funds will be made as follows:
+If awarded, payment of the grant funds will be made as follows:

 The Application

 CMA uses an online application through Submittable.
+Create a free Submittable account if you do not already have one.
 Only online applications will be accepted.
-Go to cma.submittable.com to create a free Submittable account if you do not already have one.

-• You may type directly into the online form or draft your responses in an offline document and cut/paste your information into the online application.
+• Complete the online form directly or draft your responses in an offline document as a backup, then copy and paste your information into the online application.

 Uploads